Charles V. Sederstrom

 Attorney at Law

-Salvation Army, Other's Award 1999; 6/2008 - DeMolay Legion of Honor, Deputy member of The International Supreme Council, Order of DeMolay; Black Hills State University - Recipient of the 2011 Distinguished Alumnus Award 4/12/2012; Inducted into the Goodwill Omaha Hall of Fame 11/13/2012; Recipient of the Outstanding Volunteer Fundraiser presented by the Association of Fundraising Professionals 1/31/2013; Recipient of The Grand Master's Humanitarian Award presented by the Grand Lodge of Nebraska 5/1/2013; Recipient of the 2013 Robert M. Spire Public Service Award presented by the Omaha Bar Association, Law Day 2013; Nebraska State Bar Foundation, Lifetime Achievement Award 3/1/2014
+Salvation Army, Other's Award 1999; 6/2008 - DeMolay Legion of Honor, Active Member of The International Supreme Council, Order of DeMolay; Black Hills State University - Recipient of the 2011 Distinguished Alumnus Award 4/12/2012; Inducted into the Goodwill Omaha Hall of Fame 11/13/2012; Recipient of the Outstanding Volunteer Fundraiser presented by the Association of Fundraising Professionals 1/31/2013; Recipient of The Grand Master's Humanitarian Award presented by the Grand Lodge of Nebraska 5/1/2013; Recipient of the 2013 Robert M. Spire Public Service Award presented by the Omaha Bar Association, Law Day 2013; Alegent Creighton Health Spirit of Mission Award, 2013; Nebraska State Bar Foundation Lifetime Achievement Award 3/1/2014; The Best Lawyers in America, Health Care Law, 2016 edition (included for last 20 years)

 Practice Areas of Expertise